zehdari/riptide_onboarding/src/riptide_turtle/README.md

 1. **Create a new Python script (`turtle_kill_switch.py`) in your ROS 2 package:**

    Below is the skeleton of your `TurtleEnablePublisher` class.
+   - The skeleton is located in `src/turtle_kill_switch.py`
+   - The topic you will need to publish to is `/turtle_enabled`

    Your task is to implement the missing functionality:

    ```python
    #!/usr/bin/env python3